avisrini/jatodo/README.md

 # Just Another Todo App

 This is a simple Todo application built with HTML, CSS, and JavaScript.
 The app allows users to add, edit, and remove todos, and it saves the todos in the browser's local storage.
+Demo available at https://jatodo.netlify.app/

 ## Project Structure